Watercolor Flower Tattoos

 Adding a gentleness and fragility to a watercolor flower tattoo, the butterfly symbolizes a transition, change, or new beginning.

-Many women choose to get a butterfly inked to represent an important time in their life or when they feel they’ve endured a metamorphosis.
+Many women choose to get a butterfly tattoo to represent an important time in their life or when they feel they’ve endured a metamorphosis.

 Butterflies and flowers can be virtually any color, so this tattoo allows you complete freedom in color choice.